Workshops

 Doug said that the Monogram and Cypher theme was a new subject that he’d ‘not really thought about before’.

-He appreciated the interesting ideas from Peter as well as other members and liked Peter’s emphasis on 'thinking outside the box'.
+He appreciated the interesting ideas from Peter as well as other members and liked the emphasis on 'thinking outside the box'.
 He plans to use some of the ideas for birthday cards.

 Thank you once again Peter!